anybox/anytracker/README.rst

 Anytracker is an open-source agile/lean project management tool available as an Odoo module, developped and used by `Anybox <http://anybox.fr>`_.

+The project is hosted on Bitbucket as a `Mercurial`_ repository: https://bitbucket.org/anybox/anytracker/

 It provides:

 - Hierarchical ticket management